 It is very common to see street performers around Granville Island!
 It is a pedestrian-friendly area, with small outdoor plazas and squares where crowds will often gather to watch.

 You are likely to see a variety of acts, including musicians, magicians, and circus acts like juggling.
 Most buskers will send around a basket to collect donations after their performance, so if you enjoyed it, you can support their art by providing a small donation.

 5. Ride the Aquabus

 This item is both fun and practical!
 The Aquabus is a water taxi service that takes you in between eight different stops along False Creek – an inlet that goes into the center of downtown Vancouver.
 The Aquabus has a dock at Granville Island, so you can use it to get to and from the area or simply hop on and go for a ride – the views are pretty spectacular!

 Some of the other popular destinations on the Aquabus route are The Village (access to Science World) and Plaza of Nations (access to BC Place).

 Alternatively, you can also ride with False Creek Ferries to get to Granville Island.
 Prices are very similar, and both companies visit Granville Island.

 The views of Vancouver City are beautiful from the water, and it’s a fun and unique way to explore the city.
-You can go on a 25-minute guided mini cruise for $20 CAD or purchase roundtrip tickets for anywhere between $6-$14 CAD.
-Day passes are also available.
+You can go on a 20-minute guided mini cruise for $9.50 CAD or purchase roundtrip tickets for anywhere between $6-$14 CAD.
+Day passes are also available for $18 CAD.

 6. Visit the Kids Market